WHAT BEREAVEMENT CARE SERVICES ARE YOU OFFERING DURING THE COVID-19 PANDEMIC?

 Our current groups are listed here.
-Note: a phone intake and assessment is needed before you may attend a group.
-Please call the facilitator of the group you wish to join.
-Their contact info is on the flyer.
+Note: a phone intake and assessment is needed before you may sign up to join a future group.
+Please call the Bereavement Coordinator at 805.690.6201 or email email@example.com.

 MY RELATIVE/FRIEND NEEDS GRIEF COUNSELING BUT WON’T GET HELP.
 WHAT CAN I DO?